 MEET, GREET, AND EVALUATION / FEES

 Evaluation Fee is $400 depending on location and if the dog has any aggressive tendencies.
 Programs can be between $500 to $2500 on a case-by-case basis for behavioral issues.
 If you are requesting training for Protection, Narcotic Detection or Service Dogs then cost will be higher.
 Meet, Greet and Evaluation Appointments are at client's home.
-If Client decides to enroll their dog in one of many programs available, you will find David Scott's methods work immediately without treats or voice commands.
+If Client decides to enroll their dog in one of many programs available, you will find David my methods work immediately without treats or shock collars.
 All communication is 100% body language, energy and sounds.
 Many issues are resolved within two to three sessions.

 CANINE PROTECTING KIDS FROM DRUGS

 Effective May 1st, 2016, David Scott will be offering a service for his Belgian Malinois to search concerned parents' home for the following drugs: marijuana, meth, heroin and cocaine.
 If any contraband is found, it will be turned over to the parents for their discretion.
 This service will assist parents who have a suspicion that their kids may be using narcotics.
 For more information, Contact David Scott for a private consultation.